 Cambodia taxi apps

-Rumor has it that Uber is on its way, but until there there are several local alternatives.
+Uber has finally arrived in Cambodia, but the local alternatives are better established and often less expensive.
 PassApp Taxis, Exnet Taxi, and iTsumo are Uber-like taxi apps operating in Phnom Penh that allow you to book a metered tuk tuk, taxi, or SUV with the touch of a button (theoretically).